 As we have already learned in other articles on this page, menopause catches most women more or less unprepared.
 At some point, the surprise bag of accompanying symptoms slowly opens and you realize that the previously unknown complaints must probably come from the hormonal change.

 “The unattractive side effect of this therapy, however, is that it ushered in menopause mercilessly and – in my case – literally overnight.”

 The situation is quite different if you are one of the approximately 69,000 women in Germany who are newly diagnosed with breast cancer every year.

-As if it hadn’t been enough for me to hit the bull’s eye with the first mammogram beyond the age of 50, it is part of the treatment of a very widespread variant of breast cancer to keep it in check with an anti-hormone therapy; because many breast cancer tumors love estrogen and progestin.
-The good news is, of course, that in addition to surgery, chemo and radiation with anti-hormone therapy, these tumor types can be suppressed.
-However, the unpleasant side effect of this therapy is that it mercilessly and – in my case – literally overnight initiated the menopause overnight.
+As if it wasn’t enough for me to hit the bull’s eye with my first mammogram beyond the age of 50, a very common variant of breast cancer involves keeping it in check with anti-hormone therapy; because many breast cancer tumors love estrogen and progestin.
+The good news, of course, is that in addition to surgery, chemo and radiation, anti-hormone therapy is another promising therapeutic approach for these types of tumors.
+The unpleasant side effect of this therapy, however, is that it introduced menopause mercilessly and – in my case – literally overnight.

-True to the motto “cancer is the enemy, not the tablet against it” I swallowed the first Tamoxifen after an extensive breakfast.
-The following night I got up five times because of hot flashes, I had to change clothes, dress or undress, open or close the window, open or close the blanket and roll from one side to the other.
-Quite annoying!
-During the day, I continued with hot flashes almost every hour.
-After all, I was already awake, so they could not interrupt me in my dreams.
-Sitting at my desk I put my forearms on a towel, because otherwise I would have left nasty stains.
-I had the feeling that there are not only light switches but also “hot flash switches” that somebody flicks at will without warning and with no apparent purpose.
+True to the motto “The cancer is the enemy, not the tablet against it!”
+I therefore swallowed the first Tamoxifen after a hearty breakfast.
+The following night I still got up five times in a wet sweat to change, dress or undress, to open or close the window, to open or close the bedspread and to roll from one side to the other.
+Quite enervating!
+During the day, hot flashes continued at an hourly rate.
+At least if you’re awake anyway, they can’t wake you up too.
+Sitting at my desk, I put my forearms on a towel because otherwise I would have left nasty marks.
+I had the feeling that there are not only light switches but also hot flash switches that someone flips on a whim without warning or apparent purpose.